105 – McMaster University

-The new Biomedical Discovery and Commercialization (BDC) program is the culmination of much planning for a multidisciplinary training program, concentrated in the biomedical sciences, which equips graduates with strong discovery research skills, business acumen and a meaningful experiential connection to the Health Sciences sector.
+The BDC program is a multidisciplinary training program, concentrated in the biomedical sciences, which equips you with strong discovery research skills, business acumen and a meaningful experiential connection to the Health Sciences sector.

 Students in other programs may also be eligible to apply, depending on their educational background.

 Selection is based on academic achievement, a written statement of interest and an interview.
 The minimum requirements are the submission of an online application by the stated deadline and completion of Level II (or above) of a Science or Health Sciences program (including first-year chemistry and biology courses) with a grade point average of at least 8.0 on the McMaster 12-point scale (equivalent to a grade of B).

 Upon completion of the 4-year Honours Bachelor of Health Sciences degree, students can apply to the 1-year professional course-based Master’s program, which includes a 4- to 8-month internship in the health sciences, pharmaceutical, biotechnology or consulting sectors.

 A mandatory supplementary application is required by the stated deadline of February 1, 2022.

 Honours Biology and Pharmacology Co-op (Above Level II)

 Honours Biology and Pharmacology is the longest-standing undergraduate co-operative education program at McMaster University.
 It began over 20 years ago to provide students with comprehensive interdisciplinary knowledge of Biology and Pharmacology (BioPharm).
 The program starts in Level III and takes 3 years to complete.